Nagatochyan/Nagatochyan/README.md

 ### Games
 I play Osu!,Valorant,Ow2,Shatterline,deltarune, and COD.<br>
 ### Osu!
-I'm not good at it but, I can play the best of all the games I have played.<br>↓My osu! page
+I'm not good at it but, I can play the best of all the games I have played.<br>↓My osu! page(Tap the image to go to my page!)
 <a href="https://osu.ppy.sh/users/29720905"><img src="https://user-images.githubusercontent.com/94958239/218259327-073488d7-da57-4dbe-8266-096166d478da.png"></a>
+T

 # Access Counter
 ![Counter](https://profile-counter.glitch.me/Neos21/count.svg)